syncfusion-content/blazor-docs/blazor/treemap/tooltip.md

 # Tooltip in Blazor TreeMap Component

 Tooltip is used to display details about the items in the TreeMap.
-When space constraints prevent us from displaying the information using Data Labels, the tooltip comes in handy.
+When space constraints prevents from displaying the information using Data Labels, the tooltip comes in handy.

 ## Default tooltip